ashqal/zzSelection/README.md

 ![screenshot](https://raw.github.com/ashqal/zzSelection/master/screenshot.png)

 # HOW DOES IT WORK?
-* select all "select" which name equals to "zzSelection".
+* select all "select" which's class equals to "zzSelection".
 * wrap a div outside of the "select".
 * hide the real "select".
 * insert a ol filled with the select's data.